Glendale, California: Transportation

-Bus services
+Bus

-LADOT, Metro Local and Glendale Beeline all have buses that run in the city.
+Los Angeles Mayor Eric Garcetti announcing the launch of Metro express route 501 in 2016.

+Glendale Beeline is the city's municipal bus and paratransit service, and also serves parts of nearby Burbank, La Cañada Flintridge and La Crescenta-Montrose.
+The system functions primarily as a community circulator that complements the regional transit services provided by the Los Angeles County Metropolitan Transportation Authority (Metro).

+Both Metro and the Los Angeles Department of Transportation serve the city with express busses.
 Glendale Transportation Center provides connections to Greyhound buses.

 The North Hollywood to Pasadena Bus Rapid Transit Project is a proposed 18 mi bus rapid transit line.
 It is planned to operate between Pasadena City College and the North Hollywood station, where it will connect with the Metro B Line and the Metro G Line.
-The line is planned to connect downtown Burbank to Glendale via Glenoaks Boulevard before heading south on Central Avenue and then continuing east on Broadway.
-The line is expected to open in 2027.
-The project is part of Metro's Twenty-eight by '28 initiative.
+The line is expected to open in 2028 as part of Metro's Twenty-eight by '28 initiative.

 A 2021 Metro staff report for the Metro Board's Planning and Programming Committee has recommended corridors where the transportation agency could pursue new bus rapid transit lines, including one between downtown Glendale and East Los Angeles College, a 13.64 mi corridor passing through Los Feliz, Silver Lake, and Echo Park.

-Train services
+Microtransit

+Metro Micro is an on-demand, shared‐ride microtransit service operated by Los Angeles Metro.
+The service "is intended to provide first-mile, last-mile transportation to rail and bus lines and intra-community travel within LA County communities that have limited access to traditional transit service."
+Metro Micro's Glendale availability is limited to the "Highland Park/Eagle Rock/Glendale Service Zone," which includes the Northeast Los Angeles communities of Atwater Village, Cypress Park, Eagle Rock, Glassell Park and Highland Park, and nearby Silver Lake.

+Rail

-Metrolink's Antelope Valley Line and Ventura County Line stop at the Glendale Transportation Center.
-Also, Amtrak's Pacific Surfliner stops at Glendale Transportation Center.
+Metrolink's Antelope Valley Line and Ventura County Line stop at the Glendale Transportation Center, and so does Amtrak's Pacific Surfliner.

-Since 2016, Metro and Eco-Rapid Transit have been studying the feasibility of adding more frequent service and infill stations along the corridor.
-Also studied has been the creation of a light rail line along the Burbank-Glendale-Union Station corridor, potentially allowing trains to leave the existing right-of-way to travel through the commercial core of Glendale.
+During the 1990s, the city advocated for Los Angeles Metro Rail service.
+Since 2016, Metro and Eco-Rapid Transit have studied has been the creation of a light rail line along the Burbank-Glendale-Los Angeles Union Station corridor, potentially allowing trains to leave the existing right-of-way to travel through the commercial core of Glendale.

-Streetcar

 Using a grant from the Southern California Association of Governments, the City of Glendale is now in the midst of a feasibility study for a streetcar project.
 The city is considering two alignments for the proposed system, both of which would feature 16 stops running approximately 2.88 mi between Stocker Street in the north and the Glendale Transportation Center in the south, where it would connect with Metrolink and Amtrak trains.